JoaquinRuiz/crthk-api/README.md

 ## About this API

 API that queries another API for info.
-See assignment for more information.

 ## Installation